 How to Write a Great Data Science Resume

-While you certainly can create a single resume and send that to every job you apply for, it would also be a good idea to try and add customized tweaks to your resume for each application you do.
-Although it requires more work up front, adding small details here and there in accordance to the job description, would certainly impress the hiring manager/recruiter.
+While you certainly can create a single resume and send that to every job you apply for, it would also be a good idea to try and add customized tweaks to your resume for each application you submit.
+Although it requires more work up front, adding small details here and there in accordance to the job description would certainly impress the hiring manager/recruiter.

 This doesn’t necessarily mean you need to do a wholesale rewrite and redesign every time you apply for a job!
-But at a minimum, you should look at the job posting, and if you notice important keywords and skills mentioned there that you have knowledge in, you should be adding them to your resume.
+But, at a minimum, if you notice important keywords and skills mentioned in the job posting, you be sure the resume you’re sending highlights your skills in those areas, and makes use of those keywords.
 You may also want to take a look at the company’s website to try to get an idea of their preferred style and tone, and adjust the writing and aesthetics of your resume accordingly.